 Our Team and Contact14.
 November 2011 - 14:14 — superowpsee

-Owpsee consists of a team of committed professionals and civil society activists, it functions as an horizontal organization, where legal roles are appointed in a functional logic.
+OWPSEE team consists of committed professionals and civil society activists.
+It functions as a horizontal organization, where legal roles are appointed in a functional logic.
 All decision relevant to the organizational and strategical management are discussed together.

 As an active users and advocate of FLOSS and the Commons I initiated the practitioner network of Digital Story Telling (DST) for transformation in SEE, and facilitate DST in Italy and Pakistan; contribute to develop, localize and implement media and ict trainings on citizen/advocacy journalism, diversity reporting, online safety.
 Author of Global Information Society Watch (2007-11) and European Social Watch (2009-10) BiH Country reports.

 For information write to: firstname.lastname@example.org or Skype us at: owpsee.foundation

 - Sekoetlane Phamodi, APC’s new Africa policy coordinator: “Women are holding knives by their blades”

 - Groundbreaking report on the shrinking spaces for online freedom of assembly and association in Pakistan

 - What do we want to accomplish in 2017?

 - APC subgrant supports advocacy to solve internet access problems in Cameroon